-Recent HIV infection also can be detected by repeat HIV testing later in pregnancy in women whose initial HIV test earlier in pregnancy was negative.13 A report from the MIRAD study found that 6 of 54 women (11%) whose HIV was identified with rapid HIV testing during labor had acute or recent infection.14 Repeat HIV testing during the third trimester is recommended for pregnant women who are known to be at risk of HIV infection, who receive care in facilities with an HIV incidence of ≥1 case per 1,000 pregnant women per year, who are incarcerated, or who reside in jurisdictions with elevated HIV incidence (see Prenatal and Perinatal Human Immunodeficiency Virus Testing, Revised Recommendations for HIV Testing of Adults, Adolescents, and Pregnant Women in Health-Care Settings, the CDC HIV testing algorithm, and the Maternal HIV Testing and Identification of Perinatal HIV Exposure section).15 Despite this recommendation, a retrospective cohort study at a large metropolitan hospital in a high-prevalence jurisdiction reported that repeat prenatal HIV testing was performed in only 28.4% of women.16
+Recent HIV infection also can be detected by repeat HIV testing later in pregnancy in women whose initial HIV test earlier in pregnancy was negative.13 A report from the MIRAD study found that 6 of 54 women (11%) whose HIV was identified with rapid HIV testing during labor had acute or recent infection.14 Repeat HIV testing during the third trimester is recommended for pregnant women who are known to be at risk of HIV infection, who receive care in facilities with an HIV incidence of ≥1 case per 1,000 pregnant women per year, or who reside in jurisdictions with elevated HIV incidence (see Prenatal and Perinatal Human Immunodeficiency Virus Testing, Revised Recommendations for HIV Testing of Adults, Adolescents, and Pregnant Women in Health-Care Settings, the CDC HIV testing algorithm, and the Maternal HIV Testing and Identification of Perinatal HIV Exposure section).15 Despite this recommendation, a retrospective cohort study at a large metropolitan hospital in a high-prevalence jurisdiction reported that repeat prenatal HIV testing was performed in only 28.4% of women.16

 Acute or recent HIV infection during pregnancy and breastfeeding is associated with a high risk of perinatal transmission of HIV.
 Therefore, all pregnant women with acute or recent HIV infection should start antiretroviral therapy (ART) as soon as possible, with the goal of preventing perinatal transmission by optimal suppression of plasma HIV RNA below detectable levels.
 Baseline genotypic resistance testing should be performed to guide adjustment of an optimal ARV drug regimen.
 Data from the United States and Europe demonstrate that in 6% to 16% of patients, transmitted virus may be resistant to ≥1 ARV drug.17,18 If results of resistance testing are already available or the source virus’s resistance pattern is known, that information can be used to guide selection of the drug regimen.